iechor/docs/content/engine/security/protect-access.md

 $ echo subjectAltName = DNS:$HOST,IP:10.10.10.20,IP:127.0.0.1 >> extfile.cnf
 ```

-Set the Docker daemon key's extended usage attributes to be used only for
+Set the iEchor daemon key's extended usage attributes to be used only for
 server authentication:

 ```console